Diocletian's Palace: History

 This was a reference to the Emperor retiring to his palace to grow cabbages.

 Diocletian lived on for four more years, spending his days in his palace gardens.
 He saw his tetrarchic system fail, torn by the selfish ambitions of his successors.
 He heard of Maximian's third claim to the throne, his forced suicide, and his damnatio memoriae.
 In his palace, statues and portraits of his former companion emperor were torn down and destroyed.
 Deep in despair and illness, Diocletian may have committed suicide.
 He died on 3 December 312.
 (Note: The range of dates proposed for Diocletian's death have stretched from 311 through to 318.
-Until recently, the date of 3 December 311 has been favoured; however, the absence of Diocletian on Maxentius' "AETERNA MEMORIA" coins would indicate that he was alive through to Maxentius' defeat in October 312.
+Until recently, the date of 3 December 311 has been favoured; however, the absence of Diocletian on Maxentius's "AETERNA MEMORIA" coins would indicate that he was alive through to Maxentius's defeat in October 312.
 Given that Diocletian had died by the time of Maximian Daia's death in July 313, it has been argued that the correct date of his death was 3 December 312.)

 With the death of Diocletian, the life of the palace did not end, and it remained an imperial possession of the Roman court, providing shelter to the expelled members of the Emperor's family.
 In 480, Emperor Julius Nepos was murdered by one of his own soldiers, reportedly stabbed to death in his villa near Salona.
-Since Diocletian's palace was in the area, it might have been the same building.
+Since Diocletian's palace was in the same area, it might have been the same building.